-A brief outline of Scotline’s company history from humble beginnings to to the company we are today.
+A brief outline of Scotline’s company history from humble beginnings to the company we are today.

-The company was formed in 1979 and carried it’s first cargo in the same year under the Scotline name, meaning we’ve been established over 36 years.
+The company was formed in 1979 and carried its first cargo in the same year under the Scotline name, meaning we’ve been established over 40 years.
 The first shipment was logs between Inverness and Bremen in Germany which became a regular route, before moving the route to Inverness to Varberg.

 In 1981 we chartered our first vessel and set up the Scotline liner service, transporting sawn timber from Varberg to Inverness.
 This liner service was agreed as a joint venture between Scotline and Scotlog Sales.
 Today the liner service has established trade routes between Denmark, Germany, Ireland, Norway, Sweden, the Baltic States and the UK.

 The service was run using charter vessels until 1994 when Scotline Marine Holdings Ltd, a close business partner, purchased its first vessel, the Hohebank, which was time chartered by Scotline.
 Their fleet has since expanded to 8 modern box-hold vessels with further commercially run vessels on behalf of close friends.

 Scotline’s original operation at Inverness was expanded to additional sites at Whitstable in Kent and Goole in Yorkshire, before moving to Gunness in Yorkshire and Rochester in 1994.